viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 The [Viam TypeScript SDK](https://ts.viam.dev/) allows you to build custom web interfaces to interact with your machines.
 For this project, you'll use it to build a page that displays your air quality sensor data.
-You'll host the website locally on your Linux or MacOS computer, and view the interface in a web browser on that computer.
+You'll host the website locally on your personal computer, and view the interface in a web browser on that computer.

-{{<imgproc class="aligncenter" src="/tutorials/air-quality-fleet/lower-aqi.png" resize="x900" declaredimensions=true alt="The air quality dashboard you'll build.
-This one has PM2.5 readings from two different sensor machines displayed, and a key with categories of air quality." style="max-width:300px" >}}
+{{<imgproc class="aligncenter" src="/tutorials/air-quality-fleet/two-sensors.png" resize="x1000" declaredimensions=true alt="The air quality dashboard you'll build.
+This one has PM2.5 readings from two different sensor machines displayed, and a key with categories of air quality." style="max-width:500px" >}}

 ### Set up your TypeScript project

-Complete the following steps on your Linux or MacOS laptop or desktop.
+Complete the following steps on your laptop or desktop.
 You don't need to install or edit anything else on your machine's single-board computer (aside from `viam-server` which you already did); you'll be running the TypeScript code from your personal computer.

 1. Make sure you have the latest version of [Node.JS](https://nodejs.org/en) installed on your computer.